The Big Broadcast!

 "The Big Broadcast!" is a re-creation of a live 1940's radio variety show featuring the Jazz Ensembles (Big Band Jazz, Vocal Jazz, and Chamber Jazz) performing well-known tunes and hidden gems from the swing era and the American Popular Songbook.

 The annual performance project is rather unusual due to its production elements.
-Several jazz ensemble members serve as assistant producers and assist Gionfriddo in writing the script, which include Lapis's intros and a newscast as well as an original radio play for the second act.
-Commercials for authentic products are interspersed throughout and the theatrical event is performed in period dress, hair and makeup.
-The result is an entertaining and historically accurate concert event that has fascinated both students and the surrounding community for thirteen years.
+Several ensemble members serve as associate producers and assist in writing the script, which include the emcee intros and a newscast as well as an original radio play for the second act.
+Commercials for authentic products are interspersed throughout, and the theatrical event is performed in period dress, hair and makeup.
+The result is an entertaining and historically accurate concert event that has fascinated both students and the surrounding community for fifteen years.

 The Big Broadcast was created and directed by Mount Holyoke College music faculty member Mark Gionfriddo.
 For the last thirteen years, the show has been emceed by Brian Lapis (WWLP-TV22 meteorologist) in the role of host "Fred Kelley", while Gionfriddo appears as bandleader “Matt Morgan”.

 The Big Broadcast through the years

 In a return to live performance for the MHC community, Former 22News anchor Brenda Garton-Sjoberg makes her debut as emcee “Julie Graham" while MHC's Mark Gionfriddo appears as bandleader “Matt Morgan”.
 This concert was also streamed to the general public.

 A slimmed down version of the 1940's radio show performance suitable for pandemic times.
 This concert was presented free of charge for the first time.